 Bring Bitch Media's award-winning feminist response to pop culture to your event!
-We've discussed a wide range of topics, from Twilight to Disney and pop music to social media, in a variety of venues.
+We've discussed a wide range of topics, from Twilight to Disney and pop music to reproductive rights, in a variety of venues.
 Have a conference, symposium, or workshop coming up?
 Contact us today to book one of our staff members for your event.

 Andi Zeisler is a writer, editor, and cultural critic.
 She is the cofounder of Bitch Media, the author of Feminism and Pop Culture (Seal Press, 2008), and the coeditor of BitchFest: Ten Years of Cultural Criticism from the Pages of Bitch Magazine (Farrar, Straus & Giroux, 2006).
 Her writing on feminism, popular culture, and media has appeared in newspapers and magazines including Ms., Mother Jones, the San Francisco Chronicle, and the Washington Post.
 She has discussed feminism, activism, and current events on radio programs like The Sound of Young America, Forum, and World Have Your Say, and is regularly called as a media source for news stories about gender and feminist issues.
 Andi speaks often at colleges and universities on everything from magazine publishing to the evolution of craft to the importance of pop culture as a locus of feminist activism.

 Talks and workshops include:

 • Don't Just Change the Channel: Why Pop Culture Matters to Feminism, Activism, and Social Justice